Tom Lebbon

-Tom Lebbon (born 16 May 2005) is a British racing driver set to race in the 2023 Formula Regional European Championship with Arden Motorsport.
+Thomas Lebbon (born 16 May 2005) is a British racing driver who is currently competing in the GT4 European Series with Elite Motorsport.
 He was the champion of the 2020 Ginetta Junior Championship and finished third in the 2022 GB3 Championship.

-Career

-Karting
+Early career

 Lebbon started competing in national karting competitions in 2016.
 The Brit would stay in karts until 2019, when he finished second to Joshua McLean in the LGM Series.

-Ginetta Junior Championship

 After racing in the Ginetta Junior Winter Championship at the end of 2019, Lebbon signed up to race for Elite Motorsport in the 2020 Ginetta Junior Championship.
 Despite being a series rookie, Lebbon won five races, four of which he won consecutively, and won the title with a nine-point gap to the experienced Josh Rattican.
 Through that he became the first ever driver to win the overall championship whilst being classed as a rookie.